 By V.S.
 Ramachandran

-By Daniel Amen
+By Daniel Amen, M.D.

-There are many amazing things in this book, but what I liked most about it is how practical and applicable it is—from how to protect your brain from subtle damage that can accrue to how to defeat ANTs (Automatic Negative Thoughts) and regain control of your brain and your mind.
+There are many amazing things in this book.
+What I liked most about it is how practical and applicable it is—from how to protect your brain from damage to how to talk back to and defeat “ANTs (automatic negative thoughts)” in order to regain control of your mind.
 I have used the strategies in this book for years now.
-This is one of the most immediately useable books on the brain I’ve ever read.
+This is one of the most immediately usable books on the brain I’ve ever read.

-By Louann Brizendine
+By Louann Brizendine, M.D.